gradle/actions/setup-gradle/README.md

 the old files are not automatically and immediately removed.
 While this can make sense in a local environment, in a GitHub Actions environment it can lead to ever-larger Gradle User Home cache entries being saved and restored.

-In order to avoid this situation, the `gradle-build-action` supports the `gradle-home-cache-cleanup` parameter.
+In order to avoid this situation, The `setup-gradle` action supports the `gradle-home-cache-cleanup` parameter.
 When enabled, this feature will attempt to delete any files in the Gradle User Home that were not used by Gradle during the GitHub Actions workflow, prior to saving the Gradle User Home to the GitHub Actions cache.